Special Services and Opportunities

 Student Rights & Responsibilities

-Students are informed about their student rights and responsibilities primarily through the Student Code of Conduct which is produced by the Office of the Associate Dean of Campus Life & Student Development annually.
+Students are informed about their student rights and responsibilities primarily through the Student Code of Conduct which is produced by the Office of the Associate Dean of Campus Life & Student Success annually.
 The Code of Student Conduct is applicable to every student enrolled at the University, whether the student is in residence, participating in study abroad, or completing coursework at an off-site location or online.
 Each student is expected to be fully acquainted with and held responsible for compliance with all published University policies.
 The student guidebook is available online http://www.tamuc.edu/student_guidebook/Student_Guidebook.pdf to all students, faculty and staff.
-Limited hard copies of the guidebook are available in the office of the Associate Dean of Campus Life & Student Development.
+Limited hard copies of the guidebook are available in the office of the Associate Dean of Campus Life & Student Success.

 Student Health Services

 Located in Henderson Hall, the Health Services office offers affordable health care to undergraduate and graduate students of A & M Commerce.
 Some of the primary health care services include acute care and injuries, allergy injections, birth control, EKG’s, immunizations, flu shots, TB testing, labs, minor surgical procedures, physical exams, splints, STD/STI testing and treatment, stitches, women’s health, wound care, x-rays.
 903-886-5853.

 The State of Texas has passed a new law (HR 4189) that will require all first-time freshman and transfer students who wish to live in campus residence halls or apartments to have a vaccination against bacterial meningitis.
 All first-time freshmen and transfer students enrolled after January 1, 2010, wishing to live on campus must provide the following before moving into campus housing: